-Data from the Order Book server are considered to be basic data for this indicator.
+Data from the Order Book serve as a basis for this indicator.
 You can see two quadrants with blue histograms on its left side – they are Stop Losses placed by market participants.

-To identify clusters, Algorithm will alternately search all the values of levels from the order book until it finds 7 adjacent levels, the sum of which is the maximum.
-You can see the given sum on the chart.
-Afterwards, the level showing the maximum trading volume will be selected from these 7 levels and will be used as a reference level for plotting the line of the StopLossClusters indicator on the chart.
+To identify clusters, the algorithm will alternately search all the values of levels from the order book until it finds seven adjacent levels, the sum of which is maximum.
+The given sum is displayed on the chart.
+Of these seven levels, the level with the maximum trading volume is selected.
+It is used as a reference level for plotting the line of the StopLossClusters indicator on the chart.

-It’s no secret that false large trades that might look like a significant cluster occur in the order book.
-Such trades are usually short-term so the SLC indicator can easily cope with their filtration.
+Sometimes false large trades occur in the order book that might look like significant clusters.
+Such trades are usually short-term, so the SLC indicator can easily cope with their filtration.

-The SLC indicator can help a newbie trader to learn the market mechanics relating to the interaction of price with such areas of clusters.
+The SLC indicator can also help a newbie trader to learn the market mechanics related to the interaction of price with the areas of such clusters.

 Basic Features of the Indicator

-To simplify your introduction to the indicator, we have chosen its most essential features:
+To simplify your introduction to the indicator, we have described its most essential features:

 - Cluster volume.
-Lines display not only the price level of cluster formation but its volume as well.
-Visualization is achieved through various widths of lines.
+The lines display not only the price level, at which the cluster was formed but also its volume.
+Visualization is achieved through different widths of the lines.

 - Cluster stages.
-The indicator supports 3 stages of cluster – each subsequent line has a greater width.
+The indicator supports three stages of clusters – each subsequent line has a larger width.
 You can manually customize the volume corresponding to every stage.

 - Displayed data period.
-The SLC indicator takes fairly much of your chart space so many traders may find it convenient to limit the displayed history to 1 day or even to the last cluster.
+The SLC indicator takes fairly much of your chart space.
+So, many traders may find it convenient to limit the displayed history to one day or even to the last cluster.

-For your convenience, we have also introduced the system of Automatic Update for indicators.
-Now you need only to restart your terminal to get the latest versions of the indicators.
-This indicator will remind you of it in a separate window.
+For your convenience, we have also implemented the Automatic Indicator Update system.
+Now you only need to restart your terminal to get the latest versions of indicators.
+The indicator will remind you of it in a separate window.

 Line Width Pattern.
-The setting sets up width of lines in pixels for every stage.
-For example, 1-3-5 sets up width of lines as 1 pixel for the first stage, 3 pixels for the second one, and 5 pixels for the third one.
+Sets the line width in pixels for every stage.
+For example, 1-3-5 sets the width of lines as one pixel for the first stage, three pixels for the second one, and five pixels for the third one.

 Line Color.
-You can use it to select the color for the indicator lines.
+Specify the color for the indicator lines.